patricknutt/CalculatorApp/README.md

 - [*]
 - [/]

-A solution is recieved by using the '=' button.
+A solution is received by using the '=' button.

 ![screenshot](CalculatorApp.PNG)